 Over time, an increasing number of businesses are realizing that they have a social responsibility that entails employees’ health welfare that transcends basic risk management practices.

 With escalating workload and stress, incidences of employees suffering musculoskeletal, and even psychological disorders are on the rise.
-This phenomenon manifests itself in the increased rate of absenteeism in organizations and decreased productivity from employees who do report to work.
+This phenomenon manifests itself in the increased rate of absenteeism in organizations and decreased productivity from employees who report to work.
 This means that employees need support and aid to mitigate long-standing health conditions for longer.

 Additionally, workers who have been victims of health conditions suffered at the workplace due to the employer’s negligence do not hesitate in taking legal recourse against them.